 A good look at the orange tinted hairs covering the body and legs of the Texas Brown Tarantula requires close proximity.
 Fortunately, this species of Tarantula is considered quite docile.
-The two-toned spider is commonly seen in fields and outdoors, wandering the ground for food or a mate.
-Though Texas and Oklahoma list their state as part of its common name, Texas Brown Tarantulas have a range that ventures north into Kansas, west to Arizona and east to Louisiana, as well as south into Mexico.
+The two-toned spider is commonly seen in the great outdoors, wandering the ground for food or a mate.
+Despite its name, Texas Brown Tarantulas have a range that ventures north into Kansas, west to Arizona, east to Louisiana, and south into Mexico.

 Though it is not aggressive, like any frightened animal, it will defend itself if it feels threatened.
-Running for cover is its usual response to being spotted.
-Behavior such as lifting and stretching out its front pairs of legs in an effort to increase its apparent size is an indication to back away from it.
+Running for cover is its usual response after being spotted.
+Behavior such as raising and stretching out its front pairs of legs in an effort to increase its apparent size is an indication to back away from it.
 A stressed spider is more likely to bite.